 Did you manage to leave your own emotions at home, or did you take them with you when you shot the piece?
 Are you telling the story as it is, or are you pushing one particular line because you feel strongly about it?

-Have you tried to include different voices in order to reflect as many sides of the issue as possible?
+Have you tried to include different voices to reflect as many sides of the issue as possible?
 Have you treated people equally?
 Could you be accused of favouring one side in the story?

 What about privacy and consent?

 Do those you are talking to know how the material might be used?
 Do they realise it will be shared on social media and, hopefully, go global?

 Could your filming be an invasion of their privacy?
 Are they okay with that?

 What about the vulnerable?
 Are you thinking of interviewing minors or people with learning difficulties?
 Have you got consent from their carers?